CrashOps/Flutter-Example/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This Flutter plugin helps to bridge with the CrashOps native SDK.
-CrashOps SDK helps you monitor your Flutter app's native crashes (we will add support for Flutter errors as well in the future versions).
+CrashOps SDK helps you monitor your app's native crashes (we plan to add support for Flutter errors as well in future versions).

 ## Installation